-Apalutamide is an Androgen Receptor (AR) inhibitor that binds directly to the AR ligand-binding domain to inhibit nuclear translocation, DNA binding, and AR-mediated transcription resulting in tumor growth inhibition and regression.
+Apalutamide is a nonsteroidal androgen receptor (AR) inhibitor that binds directly to the AR ligand-binding domain to inhibit nuclear translocation, DNA binding, and AR-mediated transcription.
+In mouse xenograft models of prostate cancer, apalutamide administration caused decreased tumour cell proliferation and increased apoptosis leading to decreased tumour volume.

 |Effects with food||